hmcts/pip-account-management/README.md

 ### Verified Users

-If a publication is PRIVATE or CLASSIFIED, then account management is used to validate whether the user should have permission to see that publication.
+If a publication is PRIVATE or CLASSIFIED, account management is used to validate whether the user has permission to see the publication.

 For PRIVATE, as long as the user exists in our database, then they are able to see the publication.

 For CLASSIFIED, rules are applied based on the List Type and Provenance of the user.
-The provenance is which IDAM the user came from (PI_AAD, CFT_IDAM or CRIME_IDAM).
+For reference, the provenance is which IDAM the user came from (PI_AAD, CFT_IDAM or CRIME_IDAM).
 The mappings of which provenance can see which list type is defined in the [enum file](./src/main/java/uk/gov/hmcts/reform/pip/account/management/model/ListType.java)

 ### Third Party Users